 Also from PSI: Creating a Culture of Peace – A Practical Guide for Schools

-Rock Your World – A multidimensional, project-based curriculum for middle and high school students.
+Rock Your World – A free, multidimensional, project-based curriculum for middle and high school students.
 Rock Your World centers around teaching students about human rights, and then giving them time to explore a variety of issues until they identify one that ‘sparks’ or inspires them to action.

 Roots and Shoots Program (Dr. Jane Goodall)- Resources for Educators